-Janz, who holds a PhD in architecture from the University of Michigan, teaches undergraduate design studios and the graduate professional practice class at Ball State University.
-Janz created one project, an immersive learning seminar and online archive to document projects inspired by the unauthorized dwellings people have constructed using scavenged materials, from packing crates to corrugated steel drums.
+Janz, who holds a PhD in architecture from the University of Michigan, taught undergraduate design studios and the graduate professional practice class at Ball State University.
+He created one project, an immersive learning seminar and online archive to document projects inspired by the unauthorized dwellings people have constructed using scavenged materials, from packing crates to corrugated steel drums.
 Houses made from timber pallets in Chihuahua, Mexico, for example, inspired Janz to use the material when constructing a garage on his property — the structure may be the first permanent timber-pallet building to secure a building permit in the US.
-Janz’s further intention is to offer pallet building as an example of how to improve both new and existing informal settlement dwellings to a collaboration of architects, engineers, and professional builders—as an example, he plans to post a set of pallet garage drawings online.

-Much of Janz’s work explores the “fourth world,” or “third world conditions in the first world.”
+Much of Janz’s work explored the “fourth world,” or “third world conditions in the first world.”
 His research project “Deconstructing Flint” sought to create a practical manifesto for tearing down thousands of abandoned houses in the declining Rust Belt city of Flint, Michigan, in ways that reduce landfill waste and salvage as much building material as possible.
-He continues to take his students on tours of post-industrial cities in transition to identify opportunities for architectural interventions that can potentially improve people’s quality of life.

 For the last 7-8 years, Janz has been studying and exhibiting his learnings on the scale and ethics of incarceration, and has drawn attention to the issues central to the jailing and imprisoning culture, especially the juvenile justice system.
 Alluding to the title of his 2013 book about repurposing used materials, he believes the incarcerated people too are “Leftover Rightunder our eyes and our lives”.